rohantikotekar/ApexDeploy-Deploying-Django-at-Enterprise-Velocity/README.md

 - **Docker Containerization**: Instructions for creating Docker images and running the application in a containerized environment.
 - **Nginx Reverse Proxy**: Configuring Nginx as a reverse proxy to manage traffic and enhance security.
 - **Gunicorn WSGI Server**: Setting up Gunicorn to serve the Django application, optimizing for performance.

+- Key Responsibilities:

+Application Development: Built a full-featured Django application, focusing on modularity and scalability to support future enhancements.
+Server Configuration: Deployed the application on AWS EC2 instances, configuring appropriate security groups to ensure secure access while maintaining necessary functionality.
+Containerization: Created Docker images for the application, enabling consistent deployment across different environments and simplifying updates and scaling.
+Reverse Proxy Setup: Configured Nginx as a reverse proxy to manage client requests efficiently, improving security and load management.
+Application Server Configuration: Set up Gunicorn as the WSGI HTTP server, optimizing for performance and reliability.
+Load Balancing and Scalability: Implemented Nginx load balancing to distribute traffic across multiple Gunicorn worker processes, enhancing the application’s ability to handle high traffic volumes.
+Reduced Deployment Time: Achieved a 50% reduction in deployment time by automating the containerization and deployment process with Docker and Nginx.
+Improved Performance: Enhanced application performance, handling up to 10,000 concurrent connections seamlessly.

 ## Getting Started